TheCandidStartup/TheCandidStartup.github.io/_drafts/home-assistant-heat-pump-myvaillant-emoncms-met-office.md

 I asked Damon, our local Heat Geek, and he put me in touch with his contact at Open Energy Monitoring.
 They sorted me out with an API read key.

 You're asked for a server URL and API read key when you configure an instance of Emoncms in Home Assistant.
 After that you're presented with a list of data feeds that you can subscribe to.
 Data feeds are equivalent to sensors in Home Assistant.
-That is, a measured or calculated value over a time.
+That is, a measured or calculated value over time.
 Unsurprisingly, the integration creates a sensor in Home Assistant for each feed you select.
 Strangely, the sensors are "loose", not associated with any device.
 This means they appear at the top level of the oveview dashboard, mixed in with your own helpers and templates.

 {% include candid-image.html src="/assets/images/home-assistant/emoncms-feeds.png" alt="Emoncms Feeds" %}